Do we have free will?

 The Rev. Lou Tiscione, Pastor, Weatherford Presbyterian Church (PCA)

-When seeking to answer a question, especially one that concerns the issue of man’s free will, you ought to be clear on the meaning and use of the words.
-The will of man is the faculty of the mind by which choices or decisions concerning a course of action are made.
+To answer a question, especially one that concerns the issue of man’s free will, it is necessary to clearly understand the words used.
+Man’s will is the faculty of the mind by which choices or decisions concerning a course of action are made.
 The word free means unencumbered, not enslaved, or not controlled by obligation.

-So if I substitute the meanings of the words, the question can be rephrased in this way, “Do we have an unencumbered mental faculty by which we are able to make choices?”
-Still every person that answers this question will give a response based upon their own personal opinion.
+Substituting the meanings of the words, the question, “Do we have free will?”, can be restated as, “Do we have an unencumbered mental faculty by which we are able to make choices?”
+Still, every person who honestly seeks an answer to this question will likely respond in view of their own opinions or experiences.

-Therefore, since there may be many opinions expressed, we ought to seek the one opinion that matters.
+Therefore, since everyone has an opinion and we all have reasons for the choices we make, we ought to seek the one opinion that matters.
 In other words, what has God said, if anything, concerning the issue of man’s will?
+After all, He is the Creator.
+He is the one who gave us all wills!

-You might try to find the instances of the words “free” and “will” in the concordance of your Bible.
-The place to start is the Garden.
+You might try to find the instances of the words “free” and “will” in the concordance of your Bible and discover that there are none.
+Our starting place should be the Garden.
 After God made Adam, He told him that he was free to eat of every tree of the Garden except of the tree of the knowledge of good and evil, Genesis 2:16-17.
+God gave Adam the ability to eat to his satisfaction of every tree except one.

 We know what happened.
 Adam and the woman, later named Eve, ate the fruit of the forbidden tree.
 At the end of Chapter three of Genesis, we read that God “placed the cherubim (mighty angels) and a flaming sword that turned every way to guard the way to the tree of life.”
 God insured that no man would be able to eat of the tree of life and live forever, Genesis 3:22-24.